NeedItAngelo02/UI-Test-Automation/README.md

 #### Disabled options

-- Test Scripts can be found on UI-Test-Automation/Test/Specs
+- Test Scripts can be found on: UI-Test-Automation/Test/Specs
 - Screenshot of the automation can be found on: UI-Test-Automation/node_modules/.bin/Screenshots